anopensourcecoder/vimmouse/README.md

 Have fun.

 ### credit
 Orginal program is called xmouseless.
 It is created by jbensmann.
-ALL credit goes to him for his awsome work.
-I only modify it to work with Vim key binding style.
+All credit goes to him for his awsome work.
+I only modify it to work with Vim key binding style base on my need.